kiranvodrahalli/kiranvodrahalli.github.io/about/index.md

 * Highly-structured learning: learning rules and logic in reinforcement learning settings.
 I am also interested in models which blend rigid structure (like logic) with statistical models.
 * Multi-task and meta-learning
 * Randomized and approximation algorithms
+* Metric embeddings
 * Sublinear algorithms (sketching and streaming settings)
 * Understanding sequence models: Bridging the gap between HMMs and RNNs.
 * Identifying failure modes of learning algorithms and models (e.g., adversarial examples)

-In applications, I am particularly interested in natural language understanding and neuroscience.
+In applications, I am particularly interested in natural language understanding, neuroscience, and economics.

 ---